Airline policies for pregnant travellers

 Travelling after the cut-off date:

-For travel after the 36th week for single pregnancies or after the 32nd week for multiple pregnancies, Virgin Atlanntic can only carry you for urgent medical or compassionate reasons, and only on approval from our medical advisors.
+For travel after the 36th week for single pregnancies or after the 32nd week for multiple pregnancies, Virgin Atlantic can only carry you for urgent medical or compassionate reasons, and only on approval from our medical advisors.
 They may also ask that a suitable medical attendant accompany you.
+For more information, visit Virgin Atlantic to view their airline policies.

-Once an uncomplicated pregnancy enters its 28th week, expectant mothers are required to carry a 'fit to fly' letter completed by their midwife/doctor.
+Expectant mothers are able to fly up to 28 weeks of pregnancy.
+Once an uncomplicated pregnancy enters its 28th week, expectant they are required to carry a 'fit to fly' letter completed by their midwife/doctor.
 This completed letter should be dated within 2 weeks of your booked flight and presented at either the bag drop desk and/or the boarding gate.

 Ryanair reserves the right to refuse travel of an expectant mother over 28 weeks pregnant who does not present a completed "fit to fly" letter from their midwife/doctor at either the bag drop desk and/or the boarding gate.